 - Include photos that show how your product is used.

-- Monitor your competitor’s prices and ensure you’re not too high or too low.
+- Use Amazon Seller software to monitor your competitor’s prices and ensure you’re not too high or too low.

 - Aim for your products to become Amazon Prime eligible.